ciscoheat/simplest-sitegen/README.md

 ## Any limitations?

 Sure, if you want to use a framework like Svelte, Vue, etc, you're better off using [Vite](https://vitejs.dev/).
-And if you want more CMS/blog features and/or advanced templating, look at the [jamstack generators](https://jamstack.org/generators/) again.
+And if you want more advanced CMS/blog features with advanced templating, look at the [jamstack generators](https://jamstack.org/generators/) again.
+But for non-complicated sites it should be fine, and you can even add some CMS capabilities with a [headless CMS](https://jamstack.org/headless-cms/).

 ## Feedback wanted